-While we accept submissions without prior contact, we prefer that writers get approval for their stories from the appropriate section editor.
+While we accept submissions without prior contact, we prefer that writers get approval for their stories from a member of our editorial staff.
 Doing so gives the editor a chance to plan for publication and he or she can also give you some tips and sources, depending on the story.

 4. Write Your Story